rantifamilusi/NotifyBC/docs/_docs/api-notification.md

   To send a unicast email push notification, copy and paste following json object to the data value box in API explorer, change email addresses as needed, and click _Try it out!_ button:

+  To send a unicast email push notification, copy and paste following json object to the data value box in API explorer, change email addresses as needed, and click *Try it out!* button:

   ```json
   {
     "serviceName": "education",